bluestacks/dev-ops-challenge/README.md

 Implement a script (use any language you want) to get the top 8 IP addresses out of an existing log file Save your script with no file extension
-It has to be an executable file there is no need for using arguments
+It has to be an executable file there is no need to use arguments
 The output format will be the following:(8 lines - top saw IP addresses by the number of hits):

 <ip_address><space><number_of_hits>